variantstudios/frontrangefirerescue.co/pages/life-safety/community/index-copy.md

 permalink: /resources/community/
 ---

 **​** **Car Seats:** Front Range Fire Rescue Authority is dedicated to ensuring safety for all children in car seats.
-Please email us at info@frfr.co or call (970) 587-4464 to schedule a certified seat technician to help educate, check, and install your child seat.&nbsp; Click here for a brochure on [Colorado Car Seat Laws.](/child seat belt trifold.pdf)
+Please email us at info@frfr.co or call (970) 587-4464 to schedule a certified seat technician to help educate, check, and install your child seat.&nbsp; Click here for a brochure on [Colorado Car Seat Laws.](/child seat belt trifold.pdf){: target="_blank"}

 **Ride-Along:** Interested in what the fire service is all about?
 Please schedule a ride-along with us to get an in depth view of everything we do.
 On your ride-along, you will be able to respond to incidents, train, eat meals, and learn about the firefighters serving your community.
 Please email us at info@frfr.co or call (970) 587-4464 to schedule a ride along.

 **Station Tours:** We invite you into your local fire house to tour the station and all equipment.
 This is a great opportunity for small groups to see a brief overview of what firefighting is all about.
 On your station tour, you will be able to visit all parts of the fire station and look over every fire truck that responds to incidents from that fire house.

-**Public Events:&nbsp;**Front Range Fire Rescue Authority is proud to be involved within the community and offer services other than fire, rescue and EMS.
-Please join us for our public events (a list of upcoming dates can be found here).
+**Public Events:&nbsp;**Front Range Fire Rescue Authority is proud to be involved within the community and offer services other than fire, rescue and EMS.&nbsp;

 **Personal Safety:** Contact the administration office for more information by email at info@frfr.co or call (970) 587-4464 for more info.